stand357/com.sortedbits.blauhoff/README.txt

-Connect your Blauhoff Battery to Homey.
+Connect your BlauHoff Battery to Homey.

-Currently there is only support for Blauhoff installations with an API connection.
+Currently there is only support for BlauHoff installations with an API connection.

 If you need support, you can use the links at the bottom of this page.